x64dbg/blog/_posts/09-07-2016-Looking-for-writers.md

 ---
 ```

 After that write your post contents with Markdown.
 If you don't want to be attributed use `Anonymous` and `http://x64dbg.com` for the `author` and `website` fields respectively.
 These fields are **required** for your post to be accepted, so keep that in mind.
+Also, feel free to add an introductory section explaining who you are, what you do and links to your personal blog or company website!

 Once you completed writing your post, send a pull request and it will be reviewed and added to the blog!